Find Affordable College Courses

 With a ranking of #7, Lee University did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
 Lee University is a small private not-for-profit school located in the small city of Cleveland.

-Sewanee - The University of the South ranked #8 on this year’s Most Popular Anthropology Bachelor’s Degree Schools in Tennessee list.
+Sewanee - The University of the South did quite well in this year’s ranking of the most popular places for anthropology students to get a bachelor’s degree.
+It came in at #8 on the list.
 Located in the rural area of Sewanee, Sewanee is a private not-for-profit school with a small student population.

 Best Anthropology Colleges in the Southeast Region